US officials are

 In a statement, the Food and Drug Administration (FDA) highlighted the "unfortunate example" of Wrigley chewing gum producing packs of eight sticks which each contained as much caffeine as half a cup of coffee.
 Subsequently, Wrigley said it would "pause" production of the product

-"On the plus side, coffee is known to be packed full of antioxidants, which stop other molecules oxidising and producing free radicals.
 "Women who drink two or more cups of coffee a day are less likely to get depressed, other research suggests.

 "However previous studies have linked high caffeine intake to raised cholesterol and short-term high blood pressure."The agency is also looking at highly-caffeinated energy drinks, and said it was concerned about the "cumulative impact" of adding stimulants to products.